The Toxic Residue - Arsenic

 All Cancers Lung Bladder Skin

-You may also want to refer to the intensity of mining activity as reflected in the California Gold Mines layer.
+You may also want to refer to the intensity of mining activity as reflected in the map above.

 Write a short summary discussing your conclusions.